 Picassos are famous (or is it infamous) for rearranging and redecorating your tank…because…well…they are built like a tank (the other kind).
 They might dig, they might chew and the might just knock stuff over.

-Be careful when putting your hand in the tank–especially when first introducing the fish to your tank.
+Be careful when putting your hand in the tank–especially when first introducing this saltwater fish to your tank.
 Picasso triggerfish have been known to bite, and their teeth pack a punch…or bite…yeowch!

 As mentioned earlier, humu humus are also extremely territorial, which might give them another reason to bite.

 With that said, they can and will become acclimated to your tank.
 They are smart, will recognize you as the source of food, and can be trained to take food out of your hands.

 What’s that noise you say?
 Does it sound like grunting?
 If so, that may be your Picasso triggerfish trying to get your attention.
 That’s right, this species communicates (oftentimes aggression) by grunting.

 The Picasso triggerfish is NOT REEF SAFE.

 Sorry, I didn’t mean to shout.
 They love to eat invertebrates.
 Skunk cleaner shrimp, peppermint shrimp, any kind of crab or shrimp or even Nassarius or Cerith snails would be on their menu.
 Even if they aren’t eating your inverts, they might knock down or otherwise terrorize your corals.
 They will attack less aggressive fish.
 So they are best kept in a fish-only tank with other aggressive fishes, like the snowflake eels, Lionfish, and similarly sized surgeonfish.

 Although solitary, some fish keepers have had success with keeping multiple Picasso fish in a tank when introduced as juveniles.
 Remember to check the tank daily to make sure there isn’t bullying going on between your community.
 Another important tip would be to avoid adding fish (even aggressive ones0 that are significantly smaller than your humu humu.